 “What do you want to talk about?” he asked, trying his hardest to focus on her face instead of her legs.

 She laughed and he became frustrated.
 She was waiting for someone more exciting to come along.
 That didn’t take long.
 He was the Army of Tennessee and this was Franklin on a November night, and the blood was soaking through his boots, not his blood, his brothers’ blood, but he had to advance towards the bullet-riddled white house in the center of the line.
 She was ordering him to move forward and he had to obey.
-He said something about being a basketball player, about playing basketball for his junior high team.
+He said something about being a basketball player.

 She looked up from her arms and into his eyes.